oguzkaganaltas/todo-app/README.md

 # Spring Boot Backend Todo-App

-I had a lot of fun while making this demo, I had to learn so many things from beginning like Maven, Spring Boot, Sprint JPA, Lombok but it the end i think it was worth to experience this kinda development cycle.
+I had a lot of fun while making this demo, I had to learn so many things from scratch like Maven, Spring Boot, Sprint JPA, Lombok but it the end i think it was worth to experience this kind of development cycle.

 # How to run